Rufus For Real

 Can I use buttermilk instead of milk?

-Absolutely.
-Buttermilk adds tang and creates a more tender crumb.
+Yes.
+Buttermilk adds a slight tang and creates a more tender crumb.
 Use it 1:1 in place of milk.

 Why is my cornbread crumbly?

-Usually from not enough flour, not enough fat, or over-baking.
-This recipe balances all three to keep it moist and tender.
+This usually happens from too little flour, not enough fat, or overbaking.
+This recipe is balanced to keep it moist and tender.

 Can I make this without a cast iron skillet?